bentung12/flappy-bird/README.md

 ## Highlights

-- **No framebuffer.** Not enough on-chip RAM to store a frame, so the design computes each pixel's color on the fly at 25 MHz.
+- **No framebuffer.** Without enough on-chip RAM to store a frame, the design computes each pixel's color on the fly at 25 MHz.
-- Sprites are inequalities, not stored bitmaps.
+- Sprites are inequalities instead of stored bitmaps.
 Bird and wall are bounding-box comparisons against the current pixel coordinate.
-- **Collision detection is free** — it's the same comparison already used for rendering.
+- Collision detection uses the same comparison already used for rendering.
 - Full game loop in hardware: physics, scrolling walls, scoring, death latch, 2-second start-up grace period.
 - 12-bit color (4 bits/channel), registered outputs, score on 7-segment displays.